k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ### 5. Joining the Selected Tables

 To add a JOIN to the SQL query, perform the following:
 * Click on the **DB object column** (in the below example, it is the CUSTOMER_ID, in the CUSTOMER table) and drag a line to link it to a column in another **DB object** (CUSTOMER_ID, in the CONTRACT table).
-This would add an INNER JOIN to the SQL query.
+This action would add an INNER JOIN to the SQL query.

 ![image](images/12_3_4%20DB%20object%20column.png)